wrightbradley/nvim/docs/ai-setup.md

 # AI Setup and Configuration Guide

-This configuration includes three powerful AI assistants: CodeCompanion, ChatGPT, and OpenCode.
+This configuration includes two powerful AI assistants: CodeCompanion and OpenCode.
 This guide covers setup, configuration, and usage.

 ## Prerequisites